Martichou/rquickshare/README.md

 WIP Notes
 --------------------------

-`rquickshare` is still in development (WIP) and currently only supports Linux.
+`rquickshare` is still in development (WIP) and currently only supports Linux even tho it should be compatible with macOS too.
 Keep in mind that the design may change between versions, so flexibility is key.

 Got feedback or suggestions?
 We'd love to hear them!
 Feel free to open an issue and share your thoughts.